 Good Food Revolution is Canada’s good food and wine news site.

-Based in Toronto, GFR is published by Good Food Media, a company with a mandate to educate the public about artisanal food, wine, beer and spirits.
+Based in Toronto, GFR is published by Gingerz Consulting with a mandate to educate the public about artisanal food, wine, beer and spirits.

-Good Food Revolution is produced and edited weekly by Jamie Drummond and Malcolm Jolley.
+Good Food Revolution is produced and edited weekly by Jamie Drummond and the GFR team.
 To find out more, contact us directly by clicking here.

-Edinburgh-born/Toronto-based Sommelier, consultant, writer, judge, and educator Jamie Drummond is the Director of Programs of Good Food Media and Senior Editor of Good Food Revolution.
-He likes cooking, crossbows, and lighter wine styles.
+Edinburgh-born/Ontario-based Sommelier, consultant, writer, judge, educator, and dad, Jamie Drummond is the Director/Editor of Good Food Revolution.
+He likes cooking, crossbows, acid house, and lighter wine styles.
 Contact him here.

 Lindsay Groves is a sommelier and professional wine educator based in Toronto, who spends a good deal of time in London, not least as a student aiming for a Masters of Wine.
 Follow her adventures at lindsaygroveswine.com/.

 Diana McNally is an educator and community worker developing food security and alternative economic initiatives in the Toronto neighbourhood of Parkdale.
 She believes that access to healthy, affordable food is a fundamental right for everyone.